 If you plan to go to PARADISO CAMPSITE, I have already made a blog about this on how to get there.
 DETAILS HERE!

 Those naughty potatoes roll so fast that I could hardly catch up with them in BANTAYAN ISLAND.
-I wonder what place will they be venturing next.
-So stay tuned for my next chasing potatoes adventure.
+I wonder what place will they be venturing next for these little mischiefs love to give delicate challenges and if you do love to accept the challenge, you may support here 👉 https://paypal.me/chasingpotatoes.
+Let’s catch them all for the next chasing potatoes adventure.

 Please remember that the virus may be lurking nearby.
 Always think of your safety and of the safety of others.

 Let us not be complacent.
 Let us follow the health protocols.“Better safe than sorry.”